thehivemanoa/thehivemanoa.github.io/index.md

+# Welcome to The Hive
-# Connecting the student of UH Manoa to The Hive.
+Connecting the student of UH Manoa to The Hive.

 # Our Projects